dabit3/cloud-agent-automations/README.md

 To use a template, paste its prompt into a new Devin automation.

-Devin starts the automation when a Slack message, GitHub event, or schedule matches the trigger.
+Devin starts the automation when a schedule, Slack message, or GitHub event matches the trigger.
 Some templates also require an MCP connection.

 ## How to use the templates